Polyethylene Glycol

 Special Advise

-Polyethylene Glycol might be habit-forming.
-Therefore, do not take larger doses or for a longer duration than recommended by the doctor.
+- Polyethylene Glycol might be habit-forming.
+Therefore, do not take larger doses or for longer than recommended by your doctor.

 Patients Concern